ENSURING THE FUTURE OF ONE OF

 D I R E C T O R S

-Stephen F. Brown, Susan W. Davis, Doulas D. Eymer, Bernadette Faulkner, Genevra O. Higginson, Marylou Lawrence, Sarah R. Pease, Michael T. Putziger,
+Stephen F. Brown, Susan W. Davis, David Dwyer, Grace Evans, Doulas D. Eymer, Gail Flynn, Genevra O. Higginson, Marylou Lawrence, Michael T. Putziger,

 The material above has been adapted from an brochure about the Cohasset Library Trust, Inc., designed by eymer, llc, Cohasset, MA, available by request.